foreachthing/makeMoney/README.md

                         package.
 Type "-font ?" for a list of options.
                         Warning: Font names are case sensitive!
 Default: standard

+Use these options to use a different image for the front and back side:
+  -frontback            If set, you need to specify "-fron" and "-back" as
+                        well.
+(Default: False)
+  -front str            Front image prefix.
+Default: money -> money-1, money-5
+                        etc.
+  -back str             Back image prefix.
+Default: money-b -> money-b-1,
+                        money-b-5 etc.
+  -snboff X Y           X Y offset, in mm and starting from the center, of
+                        serial number label for the BACK side (default:
+                        ('-44', '-0.2') mm)

 Number of Pages of bills of each value:
   Maximum of 500 pages per bill.
 Recommended values: 20, 4, 8, 4, 4, 16 and